ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Neuropath/3rd Level/Aggressive Neural Heat Transfer.md

 - **Duration**:
 	- Instant.
 - **Effects**:
 	- You dump your neural heat into a creature within range.
-The creature must make a Wisdom saving throw.
+	- The target creature must make a Wisdom saving throw to resist absorbing your [[Neural Heat]].
-		- On a failure they gain all of your neural heat and you lose all neural heat.
+		- On a failure, you lose all generated [[Neural Heat]] and they gain [[Neural Heat]] scaling with the amount you lost.
 		- On a success, nothing happens.
 	- This psycast cannot be used while concentrating on another psycast.
 	- You cannot target yourself with this psycast
+- **Stats**:
+	- 1:1 Neural Heat Lost to Neural Heat Given Ratio.
 - **Upcasting**:
 	- You cannot upcast this psycast.